Own-Data-Privateer/hoardy-mail/README.md

     with this specified `hoardy-mail` will simply drop raw RFC822 messages, one message per file, into `DIRECTORY/new` (creating it, `DIRECTORY/cur`, and `DIRECTORY/tmp` if any of those do not exists)
   - `--mda COMMAND`
   : shell command to use as an MDA to deliver the messages to;
-    with this specified `hoardy-mail` will spawn `COMMAND` via the shell and then feed raw RFC822 message into its `stdin`, the resulting process is then responsible for delivering the message to `Maildir`, `mbox`, etc;
+    with this specified `hoardy-mail` will spawn `COMMAND` via the shell and then feed raw RFC822 message into its `stdin`, the resulting process is then responsible for delivering the message to Maildir, mbox, etc;
     `maildrop` from Courier Mail Server project is a good KISS default

 - delivery mode (mutually exclusive):